jiv-e/template_partials/README.md

 This is just a one step towards style guide driven / atomic design workflow on Drupal.
-Maybe you find it interesting and want to take this forward.
+Maybe you find it interesting and want to take it forward.
 The code is ugly and ad hoc at the moment.
 If you have any ideas or pull requests I would be happy to hear from you!